submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 #### Service Discovery for Services Deployed to Multiple Clusters

-Submariner follows this logic for service discovery across the clusterset:
+Submariner follows this logic for service discovery across the cluster set:

 * If an exported Service is not available in the local cluster, Lighthosue DNS returns the IP address of the ClusterIP Service from one of the remote clusters on which the Service was exported.